Julie (1998 film): Plot

 Julie is driving her two teenage children in a red Vauxhall Cavalier Mark III to school.
-She and her daughter are wearing their seatbelts, but the young son is not.
-A voiceover announces "Like most victims, Julie knew her killer."
-On the screen, we see Julie is so concerned with trying to avoid a Ford Transit Mark II which appears to be tailgating her that she's not concentrating on the road ahead.
-She crashes into a parked car (Vauxhall Astra Mark II) by the side of the road.
+She and her daughter are wearing their seatbelts in the front, but her young son sat behind her is not.
+A voiceover announces: "Like most victims, Julie knew her killer."
+Julie becomes preoccupied with a tailgating Ford Transit Mark II and neglects to concentrate on the road ahead.
+When the van turns into a side road, she looks forward but too late to avoid crashing into a parked Vauxhall Astra Mark II.

 Her son, who is sitting directly behind her, is thrown forward, killing her instantly as her skull is smashed in by his forehead.
+The voiceover continues: "It was her son, who was sitting behind her without a seatbelt.
+After crushing her to death, he sat back down again."

-The film ends with her lifeless body lying across the wheel.
-Her daughter is screaming in horror in the front passenger seat.
-Her son slumps back into his seat with a just bleeding nasal fracture, confused as to what just happened.
+The film ends with her dead body lying across the wheel.
+Her daughter is screaming in the front passenger seat while her son slumps back into his seat with only a bleeding nasal fracture, confused as to what just happened.